Wynntils/launchy/README.md

 # FAQ

 ### My game uses my default mods folder
-- Delete the `Mine in Abyss` profile and reinstall it with our launcher.
-- On Linux, Flatpak users should make sure the Minecraft launcher has access to `~/.mineinabyss` (you may need to allow access to the entire home directory.)
+- On Linux, Flatpak users should make sure the Minecraft launcher has access to `~/.wynntils` (you may need to allow access to the entire home directory.)